Hermit crabs are a group of Anomura crustaceans. Despite their close physical resemblance, they’re not true crabs, so they don’t grow their shells.

 - Hermit crabs with intact shells

-It’s theorized that this is because hermit crabs with intact shells have to carry more weight.
-Hermit crabs with incomplete shells develop poor strength because their damaged homes weigh far less.
+It’s theorized that this is because hermit crabs with intact shells carry more weight.
+Hermit crabs with incomplete shells develop less strength because their damaged homes weigh less.

 How Long Can a Hermit Crab Live Without a Shell?

-A hermit crab’s ability to live without a shell depends greatly on its environment.
+A hermit crab’s ability to live without a shell depends on its environment.
 Hermit crabs only survive in environments with specific parameters, such as:

 If the conditions aren’t right, the hermit crab will die, even if it has a shell.
-However, if the conditions are bad and the hermit crab has no shell, it will die from exposure a lot faster.
+However, if the conditions are bad and the hermit crab has no shell, it’ll die from exposure a lot faster.

 Do Hermit Crabs Need Extra Shells?

-- It promotes molting
+- Promotes molting

 - Safety reasons

 When hermit crabs can’t find an empty shell to move into, they’ll fight the owner of an occupied shell.
 You can prevent hermit crabs from fighting by providing suitable alternatives.